 How do you protect your assets?

-There are two risks to your assets.
-The first risk is that you’ll spend them down to nothing.
-We’ll deal with that risk in a bit.
-The second risk to your assets is being sued.
+Let’s talk about liability first.
 If you are not involved in high-risk activities that involve other people, you’re not very likely to be sued.
-Just the same, you can get a dirt-cheap umbrella policy that covers you up to $1 or $2 million.
+Just the same, you can and should get a dirt-cheap umbrella policy that covers you up to $1 or $2 million.
 Make sure you take advantage of this cheap insurance.
-If you have your own shop, it’s even more important to have the right business insurance.
+And if you are self-employed it’s important to have the right business insurance too.

 The second risk is to your income.
 If you and your spouse rely on your income, you need to do your best to replace it in case you’re not around to make it.
 The easy solution?
 Get cheap life insurance.
 And while you’re at it, disability insurance is a must.
 Disability is actually a greater financial risk than premature death.